molily/molily.de/_posts/2020-11-21-testing-angular.md

 More importantly, white box tests run the risk of forgetting to check the real output.
 They reach into the box, spin some wheel, flip some switch and check a particular state.
 They just assume the output without actually checking it.
 So they fail to cover important code behavior.

-For an Angular Component, Directive, Service, Pipe etc., a black box test passes a certain input and expects a proper output or measures side effects.
+For an Angular Component, Directive, Service, Pipe, etc., a black box test passes a certain input and expects a proper output or measures side effects.
 The test only calls methods that are marked with `public` in the TypeScript code.
 Internal methods should be marked with `private`.

 <svg class="separator" aria-hidden="true"><use xlink:href="#ornament" /></svg>